daiki-kohama/equirectangular-perspective/README.md

     --show
 ```

-The coordinate system below use one which OpenCV use.
+The coordinate system below is the coordinate system that OpenCV use.
 Please see difference of the coordinate systems [here](https://medium.com/@christophkrautz/what-are-the-coordinates-225f1ec0dd78).

 - input: input equirectangular image path